 Todd Van Beck is a person who has had a half-century love affair with both funeral and cemetery service.
 He willingly admits that he is no “expert!” but also quickly admits that there is nothing about this work and life that he does not enjoy, and have intense interest in.
 Todd says: “I have never done a day’s work in my life, it has all been fun and interesting.”
 Todd has been an active writer and speaker internationally for many decades covering most every topic that is relevant to our profession.
 Mr. Van Beck grew up in Southwestern Iowa, and declared at the young age of 5 years old that he would become a funeral director when he grew up.
 He is still growing up, still learning, still trying to make some kind or worthy contribution to his beloved profession.
 Todd has operated funeral homes, cemeteries and mortuary colleges.
 Todd has selflessly served the death care profession in many arena across the nation, which satisfied his desire to see the world.
 He is humbled to return to CCMS where he plans to continue his mission until retirement.

-As Development Director for CCMS, Ken Coggeshall is responsible for all the day-to-day fundraising operations of the College.
-He has been in fundraising for 19 years, becoming a Certified Fundraising Executive (CFRE) in 2014.
-Prior to coming to CCMS, Ken served in various fundraising capacities at The Children’s Home of Cincinnati, OneSight, The Dayton Art Institute in Dayton, Ohio and the National Democratic Institute in Washington, D.C.
-Before he embarked on his career in fundraising, Ken was a licensed social worker, working with severely mentally ill adults.
-Ken holds a BS in Psychology from Wright State University and an MPA in Non-Profit Management from the George Washington University.
+As Director of Admissions for CCMS, Ken Coggeshall is responsible for all the day-to-day enrollment operations of the College.
+Prior to accepting this position, he had been in non-profit fundraising for 19 years, becoming a Certified Fundraising Executive (CFRE) in 2014.
+Prior to coming to CCMS, Ken served in various capacities at The Children’s Home of Cincinnati, OneSight, The Dayton Art Institute in Dayton, Ohio and the National Democratic Institute in Washington, D.C.
+Ken was also a licensed social worker for nearly a decade, working with severely mentally ill adults.
+Ken holds a BS in Psychology from Wright State University and an Master of Public Administration in Non-Profit Management from the George Washington University.